h4wkst3r/ADOKit/README.md

 Below are the authentication options you have with ADOKit when authenticating to an Azure DevOps instance.

-* **Stolen Cookie** - This will be the `UserAuthentication` cookie on a user's machine for the `.dev.azure.com` domain.
+* **Stolen Cookie - UserAuthentication** - This will be the `UserAuthentication` cookie on a user's machine for the `.dev.azure.com` domain.
   * `/credential:UserAuthentication=ABC123`
+* **Stolen Cookie - AadAuthentication** - This will be the `AadAuthentication` cookie on a user's machine for the `.dev.azure.com` domain.
+  * `/credential:eyJ0...`
 * **Personal Access Token (PAT)** - This will be an access token/API key that will be a single string.
   * `/credential:apiToken`
 * **Stolen Access Token** - If you can steal or refresh a suitable access token you can also use it.
-  * `/credential:accessToken`

-Note: When using an access token, it must be valid for the resource Azure RM (i.e. "aud":"https://management.core.windows.net/").
+When using an access token, it must be valid for the resource of Azure Resource Manager (ARM) - `"aud":"https://management.core.windows.net/"`
+  * `/credential:eyJ0..`

 ## Module Details Table
 The below table shows the permissions required for each module.